kushalthaman/kushalthaman.github.io/_pages/about.md

 In my spare time, I like to do [photography](https://kushalthaman.tumblr.com/) to make the world feel a bit more mythic, swim, think about culture & endogenous growth theory, and counter my perpetual [onism](https://www.thedictionaryofobscuresorrows.com/concept/onism) by hiking mountains.

 Reach out if you'd like to chat about anything you think we'd both enjoy!
+I operate by [Crocker's rules](https://en.wikiquote.org/wiki/Lee_Daniel_Crocker), and have an [admonymous](https://www.admonymous.co/kushalt) for feedback.